fee-191/lynxguard/README.md

 ## Problem Statement

-FPT Education's web applications (fap.fpt.edu.vn, fu-edunext.fpt.edu.vn, career.fpt.edu.vn) lacked continuous security monitoring.
+A university's web applications lacked continuous security monitoring.
 The existing setup relied on manual checks and isolated tools — no unified pipeline for detecting, correlating, and alerting on web attacks in real-time.
 Attacks like SQLi, XSS, brute force, and DoS could go undetected for extended periods.

 LynxGuard addresses this by integrating multiple open-source security tools into a cohesive SOC pipeline: from network-level detection (Snort) to application-layer filtering (ModSecurity), centralized log aggregation and correlation (Wazuh SIEM), infrastructure monitoring (Zabbix), and real-time alerting (Telegram bot).